JanSchwegler/di-CO_128/README.md

 ## 4.1.
 Concept

 ### 4.1.1.
 Exhaustion

-In the whole class we thought about exhaustion as a topic, it's content and what we are interested in.
-Based on a shared interest of recovery, sleep and rest, Lucas, Cat, Nika and me met in a group.
+As a class, we explored the topic of exhaustion—its content and what aspects interested us most.
+Based on a shared interest in recovery, sleep, and rest, Lucas, Cat, Nika, and I formed a group.

 ### 4.1.2.
 Early Ideas

-In the goup of four we individually thought about diffrent ideas and aspects.
-We knew we have to split up, so we came together and talked more about our intrests.
-Then, 2 Groups formd: Lucas and Cat / Nika and me.
-While Lucas and Cat were more intrested in the state of lying down and rest / sleep, Nika and I thought more about working together and caring for an entitiy, maybe also some part of play.
+In our group of four, we each considered different ideas and aspects.
+We knew we would need to split up, so we discussed our interests in more detail.
+Two groups formed: Lucas and Cat, and Nika and me.
+While Lucas and Cat were more interested in the state of lying down, rest, and sleep, Nika and I focused on working together and caring for an entity, perhaps with an element of play.

-Later we worked out our concept around the narrative of working together to resist the exhaustion.
-We named that as a working clame "Together resisting exhaustion".
-We wanted an installation to bring strangers together to work for a given goal.
-At the visit it should be clear that one person can't achieve the goal alone or it's really hard.
-So the people should realise to ask for help and come together.
+We then developed our concept around the narrative of working together to resist exhaustion.
+As a working claim, we called it "Together resisting exhaustion."
+We wanted an installation that would bring strangers together to work toward a shared goal.
+When visiting, it should be clear that one person alone cannot achieve the goal, or at least it would be very difficult.
+This should encourage people to ask for help and come together.

-We worked out a concept where we have a plant as the main entity the whole interaction was set up around.
-We liked the idea of having people as energy and detect peoples energy and bring them to the entity.
-People would touch a plant and as the people count goes up the plant starts living up.
+Our initial concept featured a plant as the main entity around which the interaction was set up.
+We liked the idea of people acting as energy sources, transferring their energy to the entity.
+People would touch the plant, and as more people participated, the plant would come to life.

-Later Joya joind our group and was intereted in doing a physical interaction.
-So we rethought our interactionpoint.
-With that we also adapted our concept and visualization while keeping the main narrative of bringing people together and achieve a heigher goal in a groupe than alone.
+Later, Joya joined our group and was interested in creating a physical interaction.
+We rethought our interaction point and adapted our concept and visualisation, while keeping the main narrative of bringing people together to achieve a higher goal as a group rather than alone.

 ### 4.1.3.
 Concept & Story
 We gave the project the name "icebreaker", because the visuals start with ice and the installation brings starangers together.

 There is a small notice next to the installation in case people are too afraid to interact with the project.

 ![Notice](img/Notice.jpeg)

-Several conductive threads hang in length on a tree branch.
+Several conductive threads hang from a tree branch.
 These interact with the visual when touched.
-While it needs several people to touch it so the visual fully blooms up, there are in-between states as well to symbolise that something is happening.
+While it takes several people touching the threads for the visual to fully bloom, there are also in-between states to show that something is happening.

-The idea is that the topic "exhaustion" is shown through the visuals.
-It is starting with ice.
-The more people touch the threads, the more the visual starts to "crack" and bubble and warm up.
-If all of the threads are touched, the visual is at it's peak.
-This is also shown by an indicator.
-(TBD)
+The idea is to represent the topic of "exhaustion" through the visuals.
+It starts with ice.
+The more people touch the threads, the more the visual begins to "crack," bubble, and warm up.
+If all the threads are touched, the visual reaches its peak.

-The concept of the project is "together resisting exhaustion".
-The collaboration happens at the threads.
-The goal is to bring people together and by that share and reduce some exhaustion from an abstract entitiy, as everyone is taking a little part of it (by holding a thread).
-The focus is more on actively participating (rather than getting consumed by exhaustion) and to care for each other.
+The concept of the project is "together resisting exhaustion."
+Collaboration happens at the threads.
+The goal is to bring people together and, by doing so, share and reduce some exhaustion from an abstract entity, as everyone takes a little part of it (by holding a thread).
+The focus is on actively participating (rather than being consumed by exhaustion) and caring for each other.

 ## 4.2.
 Prototyping

 ### 4.2.1.
 Inspiration / Idea
-Lucas once mentioned that it’s possible to measure the static electricity a human has.
+Lucas, a classmate, once mentioned that it’s possible to measure the static electricity a human has.
 This inspired me to search for a solution using one-wire touch detection.
 I imagined it somewhat like a 3-pin sensor: two wires form the connection, and the third controls the amount of electricity.
 So, when you touch it, it functions like a [potentiometer](https://www.google.com/search?q=Potentiometer).

 Joya and Thomas mentioned that it would be easy to use two wires to detect a connection.
 While that would be a workable fix, it doesn’t serve the purpose as well as a single wire.

-I imagine connecting around 50 wires to this single one, so that all of them detect touch, and the intensity of touch adds up.
+I imagined connecting around 50 wires to this single one, so that all of them detect touch, and the intensity of touch adds up.
 This would suitably represent our idea of multiple people working together.

 ### 4.2.2.
 Research
-Before I tried to find the right words to Google my idea, I explained my vision to [Perplexity](https://www.perplexity.ai/) and asked for ideas and keywords to google.
+Before we tried to find the right words to Google my idea, I explained my vision to [Perplexity](https://www.perplexity.ai/) and asked for ideas and keywords to google.
 In addition to that, Perplexity gave me two different approaches.
 After some discussion and researching the functionality, I decided to try one of Perplexity's suggestions.

 [Chat with Perplexity](https://www.perplexity.ai/search/i-have-an-arduino-uno-i-want-t-TmeZzg8hTVuNVF7Y_H6DYw#0)